cicero343/cicero343.github.io/_posts/2025-11-09-How-to-Set-Up-a-Local-MCP-Server.md

 <p><em>A beginner-friendly guide to running a local AI model with file access on your own computer</em></p>

 <h2 id="introduction">Introduction</h2>
 <p>This guide will walk you through setting up a local MCP (Model Context Protocol) server that allows your AI to interact with files on your computer.
-By the end, you'll have an AI assistant that can read, write, search files, and monitor your system - all running privately on your machine with no cloud services required.</p>
+By the end, you'll have a tool-augmented AI assistant that can read, write, search files, and monitor your system when you ask - all running privately on your machine with no cloud services required.</p>
+<p>(Note: MCP can also power autonomous agents triggered by hooks, but those require different frameworks beyond this guide's scope.)</p>

 <div class="info-box">
   <strong>What You'll Build:</strong>